signalwire/signalwire-js/README.md

 The normal flow should look to something like this:

 1. Make a change in one of the existing (or new) packages
-2. Run `yarn changeset`.
+2. Run `npm run changeset`.
 This will ask you a set of questions about the changes you've made.
 3. Create a `Pull Request` on GitHub.